 |

-In the table above you can see that it is theoretically possible to
+The table above shows that it is theoretically possible to

 multiply the number of possibilities of a non-Steckered machine

 combinations.
-However, as the Germans always used exactly 10 cables,
+However, as the Germans always used a fixed number of

-the multiplication factor would 'just' be 150 million million,
+the multiplication factor was 'just' 150 million million.

 Also note that the mathematical optimum is at 11 cables, not at 10.

-Strangely enough, the number of possibilities decreases when more
+With more than 11 cables, the number of possibilities decreases again.

 to restrict the number of cables at all and use all possible combinations.